carbonplan/research/articles/stripe-2021-insights/index.md

 Using the [now-public proposals](https://github.com/stripe/carbon-removal-source-materials), project websites, and published literature, we analyzed each proposal on the basis of [seven harmonized metrics](https://carbonplan.org/research/cdr-database/methods).

-Below we show distributions of two key metrics, Volume and Permanence, in an interactive where you can compare the three batches of proposals we’ve evaluated thus far.
-Compared to previous rounds, Permanence values are higher (due to Stripe’s criteria) and Volumes are generally lower (likely due to limited supplies that meet these strict criteria).
+Below we show distributions of two key metrics, volume and permanence, in an interactive where you can compare the three batches of proposals we’ve evaluated thus far.
+Compared to previous rounds, Permanence values are higher (due to Stripe’s criteria) and volumes are generally lower (likely due to limited supplies that meet these strict criteria).

 <!-- prettier-ignore -->
 <Distributions />